joserocha3/pablorocha.me/_posts/react-query-with-hasura.md

 }
 ```

 From there we can step down one level into the `Projects` component.
 This is where we implement `useQuery`.
-For this simple example that method takes two parameters.
-1.) query key - a unique key to indentify a query - and 2.) a query function - a function to resolve the data for our component to render.
+For this simple example that method takes two parameters:

+- query key - a unique key to indentify a query
+- query function - a function to resolve the data for our component to render

 `useQuery` returns the `projectsQuery` variables.
 That contains information about the query state such whether it is loading or contains data.
 We are interested in the `data` because that will contain all the records from our database.